imSarthakGautam/Backend/connect_FE_BE/README.md

  ```
  `'api':'http://localhost:3000'`: This configuration tells Vite to proxy the requests to the /api path to the specified URL (`http://localhost:3000`).
 This means that any requests made to `/api` in your frontend code will be forwarded to the backend server running on `http://localhost:3000`.

- if in production change localhost to hosting site
+ if in production change localhost to hosting site.